El Batal Developments celebrates the delivery of 3 projects

-Cairo: Emad Doss: We are proud of our achievements and we aspire to increase our investment to expand our client’s base and partake in the Urban Development Plan
+Emad Doss: We are proud of our achievements and we aspire to increase our investment to expand our client’s base and partake in the Urban Development Plan.

 During the celebration, the company announced the delivery of the Italian-style "Rock Vera" project, which is located in the Fifth Settlement near the prominent medical, educational services and commercial malls.
 Moreover, the company announced the delivery of "Rock Eden" project located in the heart of 6th of October City, where the project encompasses the first open mall in October Gardens.
 Also, the company announced the delivery of its third fully finished project, the Asian-style “Rock Ville”, which is located in the fifth district in El Obour City, encompassing villas with large areas and integrated services.